Skip to main content

 Configure the application for Workload Identity

-Once the Service Connector for Azure CosmosDB has been created, you can configure the application to use the CosmosDB connection details.
+Once you've successfully set up the Service Connector for your Azure CosmosDB, it's time to configure your application to use these connection details.

 In the Service Connector page, select the checkbox next to the CosmosDB connection and click the Yaml snippet button.